bethmurphy22/Murphy_Dissertation/README.md

 % policy paramaters are optimized for a wet and dry season using MATLAB's genetic algorithm and NSE as an objective function

-% Several functions included to plot results plot_figures_comb_res --> observed and simulated outflow vs. time, and dry/wet season residuals vs. storage ... also calculates the calibration and validation goodness of fit measures
+% Several functions included in the workflows to plot results
+- plot_figures_comb_res --> observed and simulated outflow vs. time, and dry/wet season residuals vs. storage ... also calculates the calibration and validation goodness of fit measures

-plot_sim_with_obs --> observed and simulated flows vs. time, and observed and simulated storage vs. time
+- plot_sim_with_obs --> observed and simulated flows vs. time, and observed and simulated storage vs. time

-vis_op_policy --> simulated release vs. storage, visualizes operating policy for each season and shows calibration and dry season releases
+- vis_op_policy --> simulated release vs. storage, visualizes operating policy for each season and shows calibration and dry season releases

+% Separate file to visualize the operating policy performances in a grid